mmiguel6288code/devshell/README.md

     ```

-You can also change the current working directory that the doctestify shell is scanning for modules and packages with.
+You can also change the current working directory that the devshell shell is scanning for modules and packages with.
 You can navigate the filestystem using chdir, listdir, and getcwd, which do the same things as the standard python os module methods of the same name.
 Tab-completion is supported for chdir and listdir.